danzin/image-app/README.md

   - The Event bus supports transactions. `queueTransactional`, `flushTransactionalQueue` and `clearTransactionalQueue` make it easy to integrate within the UnitOfWork pattern and other operations utilizing transactions.
   - Some methods from the service layer are already obsolete and replaced by their corresponding commands and queries.
   - In order to have a gradual and seamless shift in architectures, and to make sure nothing breaks, the old functionality remains registered inside the Dependency Injection container, alongside the most recent Commands, Queries and Buses.
+- **API Gateway:** **Serves as a dedicated layer within the internal network focused solely on managing API traffic before it hits the final backend service**
+  - **Rate Limiting:**  Applies rate limiting (express-rate-limit).
+This logic lives within the gateway service.
+This ensures requests are limited before they even reach the core backend logic.
+  - **Centralized Logging (API Focus):** It provides specific logging points (onProxyReq, onProxyRes, onError) focused on the API request lifecycle as it passes between the frontend proxy and the backend service.
+  - **Decoupling & Routing Hub (Future Microservices):** Crucially, this gateway is perfectly positioned for when I break down the monolith (backend service) into microservices.
 - **Modular Backend Architecture:**
   - **Domain Models:** Models for images, tags, users, userActions, userPreferences, follows, and likes.
   - **Repositories:** A base repository abstract class extended by model-specific repositories.